-It is not just Google and other search engines that care about this, but visitors do too and this is will decide whether your website lives or dies.
+It is not just Google and other search engines that care about this, but visitors do too.
+Content will decide whether your website lives or dies.
 You first have to think about content before you think about the design.
 Content will drive the design, navigation logic, content map, and ultimately the success or failure of your online venture.
 Before you get excited and get carried away with the fun stuff you need to deal with the mundane, which means focusing on content.

 Now look to see if people will find the information they need on your website.
 Do you have to explain it?
 If you do, then start again.
 Keep on doing this until you no longer have to explain your excel sheet to anyone.
 Guess what?
 You now have Website Content Plan!

-Think about the process of finding information on your website and how you get from A to B. How does a visitor get from Landing Page to Information and then to Goal.
-Put simply, how do they get from landing page to Enquiry, from homepage to booking, or any goal that is defined within your website.
+Think about the process of finding information on your website and how you get from A to B. How does a visitor get from the Landing Page to Information and then to Goal.
+Put simply, how do they get from Landing Page to Enquiry, from homepage to booking, or any goal that is defined within your website.